The National Urdd Eisteddfod is one of the largest youth festivals in Europe and it's coming to Denbighshire in May 2022.

 Possible suggestions around the theme will be placed on our website shortly.

-Important - Secondary Schools Competitions do not have to follow the theme, except for photography.
+Important - Secondary Schools Competitions do not have to follow the theme.

 Who can compete?